qyzhaoxun/multus-cni/README.md

 {
     "name": "node-cni-network",
     "type": "multus",
-    "kubeconfig": "/etc/kubernetes/node-kubeconfig.yaml"
+    "kubeconfig": "/root/.kube/config"
 }
 ```

 ### Configuring Multus to use kubeconfig and a default network

 1. Many users want Kubernetes default networking feature along with network objects.
-Refer to issues [#14](https://github.com/qyzhaoxun/multus-cni/issues/14) &amp; [#17](https://github.com/qyzhaoxun/multus-cni/issues/17) for more information.
-In the following Multus configuration, Weave act as the default network in the absence of network field in the pod metadata annotation.
+In the following Multus configuration, cni-bridge act as the default network in the absence of network field in the pod metadata annotation.

 ```
 {
     "name": "node-cni-network",
     "type": "multus",
-    "kubeconfig": "/etc/kubernetes/node-kubeconfig.yaml",
+    "kubeconfig": "/root/.kube/config",
-    "delegates": [{
-        "type": "weave-net",
-        "hairpinMode": true
-    }]
+    "defaultDelegates": "cni-bridge"
 }
 ```

 Configurations referenced in annotations are created in addition to the default network.

-### Configuring Pod to use the CRD network objects
+### Configuring Pod to use multi cni

 1. Save the following YAML to pod-multi-network.yaml.
 In this case flannel-conf network object acts as the primary network.
 ```